lowRISC/opentitan/hw/ip/gpio/doc/gpio.md

 each of the 32 input signals.
 Each input can be independently enabled with the !!CTRL_EN_INPUT_FILTER (one bit per input).
 This 16-cycle filter is applied to both the !!DATA_IN register as well as to the interrupt detection logic.
-The timing for !!DATA_IN if !!CTRL_EN_INPUT_FILTER is not true is still not instantaneous, as there is top-level routing involved, but no flops are between the chip input and the !!DATA_IN register.
+The timing for !!DATA_IN is still not instantaneous if !!CTRL_EN_INPUT_FILTER is false as there is top-level routing involved, but no flops are between the chip input and the !!DATA_IN register.

 The contents of !!DATA_IN are always readable and reflect the value